All EOF users must review the general approach to ACMAL training.

 - Semesters Offered: Fall, Spring

-- Restrictions: Must be enrolled in one of the following Class(es): Junior, Senior
+- Restrictions: May not be enrolled in one of the following Class(es): Freshman, Sophomore

 Training opportunities will be offered several times each year—consult your advisor or EOF staff for the next scheduled course.